Overall equipment effectiveness (OEE): 3 insights from analyzing your lab equipment utilization data

 Then you can start modeling and use forward-looking capacity planning to prevent equipment idle time before it even occurs.

-Most common reasons Overall Equipment Effectiveness (OEE) is low
+Most common reasons Overall Equipment Effectiveness is low

 Here are three types of insights that our customers come across when they analyze instrument utilization data in their Binocs environment: